-We believe all puppies should go through the puppy socialization called the “Rule of Seven.”
-The rule of 7 is a trick we learned to help introduce our golden retriever puppies to new environments and get them used to many different things they may encounter in their lives.
-Much like ENS (early Neurological Stimulation) the Rule of seven introduces the pups to small stresses that will help boost confidence, social behavior, and their train-ability.
+We believe all puppies should go through puppy socialization, called the “Rule of Seven.”
+The rule of 7 is a trick we learned to help introduce our golden retriever puppies to new environments and get them used too many different things they may encounter in their lives.
+Much like ENS (Early Neurological Stimulation), the Rule of Seven introduces the pups to small stresses that will help boost confidence, social behavior, and their trainability.

-We start applying the "rule of 7" at 4 weeks, we allow the puppies 7 new items they hadn't had contact with before.
-Around four days later we change these to 7 new items/ things.
-By the time you take our new puppy home he or she has been exposed to 49 different or new changes/ items.
-So when your puppy goes home they are confident and ready to begin obedience training.
+We start applying the "rule of 7" at four weeks, we allow the puppies seven new items they hadn't had contact with before.
+Around four days later, we changed these to 7 new items/ things.
+By the time you take our new puppy home, he or she has been exposed to 49 different or new changes/ items.
+So when your puppy goes home, they are confident and ready to begin obedience training.